 Climb up to Thor's Cave

-Inside the cave, you can explore the crooks and crannies and admire the view over the Staffordshire Peak District.
+Once inside, you can explore the cavern and soak up one of the best viewpoints in the Staffordshire Peak District.

 Read more: Best things to do in Bakewell